frictionlessdata/livemark/pages/feature-reference/navigation.md

 ## Infinity

-It's an exerimental feature that adds an ability to create infinity scroll listings using an HTML class `livemark-infinity`:
+It's an experimental feature that adds an ability to create infinity scroll listings using an HTML class `livemark-infinity`:

 {% raw %}
 ```html